gabriserra/XDR-eXtended-Data-Recorder/README.md

 XDR is a system able to evaluate people driving behaviors from a safety perspective.

 ## Working demo
-Working demo is hosted on Github for the client side, while it makes use of an external server.
-Your browser must therefore support and allow <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS">CORS</a>
+<a href="https://gabriserra.github.io/XDR-eXtended-Data-Recorder/">Working demo</a> is hosted on Github for the client side, while it makes use of an external server.
+Your browser must therefore support and allow <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS">CORS</a>.

 ## About
 This work has been realized in University of Pisa/Scuola Superiore Sant'Anna in the context of Industrial Application exam.